How to Create an Online Booking System for your App or Site

 For better workflow control, you can add various features for appointment management.

-One of the most useful features in terms of managing appointments can be an in-built calendar.
+One of the most useful features in terms of managing appointments is an in-built calendar.

 There, all booking can be shown & automatically sorted by these categories: